spatie/laravel-uptime-monitor/docs/introduction.md

 ## Looking for a hosted solution?

 If you're looking for a hosted solution, we can highly recommend [Oh Dear](https://ohdear.app).
-This service features monitoring:
+This service can:

-- uptime
+- perform multi-location uptime checks
-- SSL certificates
-- broken links (Oh Dear will crawl your entire site)
+- crawl your entire site and report any broken links
-- mixed content
+- check your SSL certificate
+- measure your site's performance
-- scheduled jobs
+- make sure your scheduled jobs run on time
-- application health
-- all dns records
+- check if your application is healthy (by monitoring your free disk space, database, Redis, Horizon, security warnings, and more!)
+- notify you of any changes to your DNS records
-- domain expiration
+- monitor the expiry date of your domain
+- display status pages so you can inform your users about the state of your service

 ## We have badges!